csinparallel/pdc-assignments/Boids/Assignments/SystemsCourseBoids.md

 compute_new_headings() is the function that applies the rules at each simulated time step.

 The main function calls compute_new_headings() for each simulated time step.
-The number of steps has a large default value of 100000000, so that you can observe the behavior changing over time and the flocks forming.
+The number of steps has a large default value of 100000000, so that you can observe the behavior changing over time and see the flocks forming.
 You can change this and many other parameters- this is described fairly well in the main() function.

 TODO: add an example here of how the parameters work, show that threads has already been added in this version.
+Describe that the code already has timing built in.

 ## Your goal
+The decision made for each boid about where it should move next at each time step is independent-- it uses the current information about the boids near it to simply update its own new position and velocity.
+What this means is that the computations made for each boid during a particular time step can be executed in parallel.
+Multiple threads can split the work of updating each boid's new position, as long as those new positions and velocities are kept separately from the current positions.
+Once all new positions and velocities have been computed in parallel, then those new positions get copied into the current positions and velocities before starting the next time step.

+Study the code to find loops and determine which one can be split onto separate threads using the parallel for loop pattern.
+Add OpenMP pragma(s) to the code.

+TODO: add details about using parameters without the display to study the scalability of the code.
+Perhaps have them realize what portion remains sequential.

+## Necessary Background

 ## References
 <a id="1">[1]</a>